-Year after year, large corporations, utilities, and oil companies violate environmental laws and put the health and safety of millions at risk.
-Whether oil spills, natural gas leaks, wildfires, chemical exposure or some other hazard, individuals, small businesses, and homeowners are constantly barraged with harmful and toxic substances.
+When large corporations, utilities, and oil companies violate environmental laws, they put the health and safety of the public at risk, exposing individuals, businesses, and organizations to harmful and toxic substances due to oil spills, natural gas leaks, wildfires, chemical exposure or other disasters.

-People in all walks of life are being exposed to perfluoroalkyl substances (PFAS) through their drinking water, working with machines, and even acting as first-responders.
+People are exposed to PFAS through their drinking water, by working with machines, and even when working as first-responders.
 Individuals living on military installations throughout the United States have been exposed to water contaminated by PFAS, as have firefighters working with fire suppression foam.
-Studies have also found that people living in cities and towns with large manufacturing hubs are also regularly exposed to these harmful chemicals.
+Studies have also found that people living in cities and towns with large manufacturing hubs are regularly exposed to these harmful chemicals.

 - Lower infant birth weights